 Blood pressure is the force of the blood against the walls of the arteries as it goes around a person’s body.
 Sometimes, it can become too high, which can be dangerous.

 In this article, we explore the myths surrounding high blood pressure symptoms.
 We also discuss when to see a doctor and how to manage hypertension.

 Most of the time, high blood pressure has no symptoms.
-It is known as the silent killer.
+It is known as

 Symptoms people may think are due to high blood pressure include:

 - difficulty sleeping

 However, these symptoms may not be due to high blood pressure, and anyone experiencing them should speak to a doctor as they may also be signs of other health conditions or side effects of medications.

 People cannot rely on only physical symptoms to alert them of high blood pressure.
 To diagnose or monitor hypertension, a person should measure their blood pressure regularly.

 A person can measure their blood pressure at home.

 Blood pressure readings are in millimeters of mercury (mm Hg).
 The top number (systolic) indicates the pressure in the arteries as the heart beats.
 The lower number (diastolic) indicates the pressure as the heart rests between beats.